Google Home review

 Google Home was first announced at Google I/O in May 2016.
 It became available in the US later in 2016, and in the UK on 6 April 2017.

-Costing £129 (direct from Google or via Argos, Currys, John Lewis or Maplin), but currently discounted to just £99*, I’d recommend it over any budget Bluetooth speaker.
-If the price is too steep, a smaller, cheaper version of the Google Home should be announced soon.
+Costing £129 (direct from Google or via Argos, Currys, John Lewis or Maplin), I’d recommend it over any budget Bluetooth speaker.
+If the price is too steep, a smaller, cheaper version of the Google Home will be announced on 4 October, likely to cost £49.

 So what is Google Home?